gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Faster dependency resolution due to in-memory caching of artifact meta-data

 With this change, the dependency resolution is much faster.
 Typically, the larger the project is the more configurations and dependencies are resolved during the build.
-By caching the artifact meta-data in memory we avoid parsing the descriptor when the same dependency is requested multiple times in a build.
+By caching the artifact meta-data in memory Gradle avoids parsing the descriptor when the same dependency is requested multiple times in a build.

 An incremental build for a large project should be tangibly faster with Gradle 1.7.
 A full build may be much faster, too.
 The level of performance improvement depends on the build.
 If a large portion of the build time is taken by slow integration tests, the performance improvements are smaller.
-Nevertheless, some of the large builds we used for benchmarking show up to 30% speed increase.
+Nevertheless, some of the large builds that were used for benchmarking show up to 30% speed increase.

 Caching the artifact metadata in-memory is very important for local repositories, such as `mavenLocal()` and for resolution of snapshots / dynamic versions.
 Prior to Gradle 1.7, every time a local dependency was resolved, Gradle would load the dependency metadata directly from the local repository.